Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Discussion

 \section{Discussion}

-\subsection{Expert-crafted Dialogues Remain Essential for Chatbot-delivered Psychotherapy in the Era of LLMs}
+\subsection{Expert-Crafted Dialogues Remain Essential for Chatbot-Delivered Psychotherapy in the Era of LLMs}

-Chatbots in psychotherapy~\cite{linwei-mi,Sun2023VirtualSupport,smoking-chatbot} have traditionally relied on rule-based systems built on expert-crafted dialogue scripts~\cite{conversation_design_1,conversation_design_2,conversation_design_3}, valued for their controllability, transparency, and adherence to therapeutic frameworks like MI and CBT.
-While these systems provide structured, safe conversations suited to sensitive contexts, they have notable limitations: rule-based chatbots often produce rigid, non-contextual responses, limiting conversational depth and adaptability~\cite{rule-based-system}.
-The emergence of LLMs offers new possibilities for more personalized, empathetic, and engaging therapeutic dialogues~\cite{llm_in_psychology}.
-However, pure LLMs lack the domain-specific knowledge needed for structured, therapeutically aligned conversations and often struggle to produce the sequential therapeutic questions essential for effective psychotherapy, raising concerns about their reliability and transparency in high-stakes contexts like psychotherapy, leading researchers in psychology and healthcare to hesitate in relying on them alone.
-By addressing \textbf{RQ 1}, Study One specifically answers that \textit{expert-crafted dialogue scripts remain essential in the era of LLMs for effective digital psychotherapy.}
+Chatbots for psychotherapy~\cite{linwei-mi,Sun2023VirtualSupport,smoking-chatbot} have traditionally relied on rule-based systems structured around expert-crafted dialogue scripts~\cite{conversation_design_1,conversation_design_2,conversation_design_3}, valued for their safety, controllability, and strict adherence to evidence-based psychotherapeutic techniques like MI and CBT.
+While reliable, these systems often produce rigid, non-adaptive conversations~\cite{rule-based-system}, limiting their ability to tailor responses to nuanced client needs.
+The emergence of LLMs introduces new possibilities for more personalized, empathetic, flexible, and engaging dialogue~\cite{generative_AI_chatbot_mental_health,PELAU2021106855,Empathetic}.
+However, when deployed without domain alignment, pure LLMs, such as ChatGPT~\cite{chatgpt}, lack the domain-specific knowledge, structure, and safety controls needed for high-stakes contexts like psychotherapy.
+They struggle to generate sequential, goal-directed therapeutic questions and can deviate from evidence-based psychotherapeutic techniques, making experts in such domains hesitate in relying on them alone.